v923z/micropython-ulab/README.md

 the appropriate settings, which are usually defined in the `mpconfigboard.h` file of the port in question.

-Firmware is also included in most development builds of CircuitPython for SAMD51 and nRF microcontrollers.
+`ulab` is also included in most development builds of `CircuitPython` for SAMD51 and nRF microcontrollers.

 ## Compiling